Perceptyx Blog

 These resource challenges are particularly concerning given that only about 1 in 4 organizations report having the internal support they need, with half now relying heavily on external partners for program success.

-This shift may partly explain the regression in overall program maturity observed in this year's study.
+This shift may partly explain the regression in overall program maturity observed in our research.
 It also helps clarify why organizations increasingly seek vendor partners who can provide technology, AI analytics, and critical support for manager action planning.

 Resource constraints are taking a toll on HR professionals themselves.
-More than 4 in 10 HR leaders report their jobs have become significantly more difficult over the past year, with 30% having considered leaving the profession entirely.
+More than 4 in 10 HR leaders report their jobs have become significantly more difficult, with 30% having considered leaving the profession entirely.
 One in 3 shows early warning signs of burnout, while 1 in 4 admits to already being burned out.

 This creates a concerning cycle: as HR resources become more constrained, listening program effectiveness diminishes, further straining the HR professionals responsible for these initiatives.